Navid200/xDrip/docs/Development/PR_How.md

 ## Pull Request
 [xDrip](../../README.md) >> [Development](./Development) >> [Pull Request](./PR_How)

 ### Make multiple small steps rather than a single giant step
-Look at your description from the point of view of the reviewer.
 The more changes you make, the harder it will be for the reviewr to convince themselves to approve.
+Even if yo have a perfect solution, it will be useless if it is never merged.

 ### Explain the problem
+Look at your description from the point of view of the reviewer.
 Not everyone uses xDrip the same way.
 The reviewer may have never experienced the problem you are trying to solve.
 The first question you should answer without being asked is "why we need this change".
 Explain what the problem is.
 This does not have to be long.
 In fact, it should be as short as possible.